atom/etch/README.md

 ### Handling Events

-Etch supports listening to arbitrary events on a DOM node via the `on` property by specifying a hash of `eventName: handlerFunction` pairs:
+Etch supports listening to arbitrary events on DOM nodes via the special `on` property, which can be used to assign a hash of `eventName: listenerFunction` pairs:

 ```js
 class ComponentWithEvents {